 At the South Carolina Commission for Minority Affairs meeting on February 17, 2005, the Waccamaw Indian People made history by becoming the first of two state recognized tribes in the history of the state of South Carolina.
 Today there are eight state – recognized tribes in South Carolina.

-I think we're all a little anxious to resume traditions, and for many people, this is a tradition dating back almost 30 years.
+We're all a little anxious to resume traditions, and this is a tradition dating back almost 30 years.

 We are always looking for volunteers.
 If you’re interested, contact Michelle at